Let’s Write A Formal Letter

 The train is dirty

 This series of work packs provides prompts to encourage children to write.
 It provides starting points, to encourage even the most reluctant writers.
-Featuring a lively, ‘magazine style’ format to appeal to children of all abilities, these packs are particularly recommended as preparation for creative writing tasks at 11+ or S.A.T.S.
+Featuring a lively, ‘magazine style’ format to appeal to children of all abilities, these packs are particularly recommended as preparation for creative writing tasks in exams.

 The writer herself often dips into the lively collection of imaginative stories and non fiction articles, to teach her students in tutorials.
 The packs feature detailed prompts on how to plan and write stories and letters, as well as help with non fiction tasks – writing diaries, reports and persuasive leaflets.
 There is also plenty of practice in writing techniques – variation of sentences, connectives and grammar and punctuation tips.